ress059/ecu/doc/ntnode_h/index.rst

 .. warning::

     Must be called once on startup before the node is used.
-User is also responsible for allocating memory since ECU does not use dynamic memory allocation.
+User is responsible for allocating memory since ECU does not use dynamic memory allocation.

 .. code-block:: c